sekthor/portfolio/content/articles/qrquiz/index.md

 ![quietzone](./quietzone.png)

-The characteristic three squares in three of the corners mark the orientation of the QR and are known as "Position".
+The characteristic three squares in three of the corners mark the orientation of the QR and are known as "positions".
-For them the same holds true.
+For them the same holds true:
-Placing an incorrect pixel in that area would immediately stand out.
+placing an incorrect pixel in that area would immediately stand out.

 Thus I came up with a function to choose eligible pixels only.
+It excludes the quiet zone, the position markers and a 1-module (pixel) wide border around each position.
-Answers would only be assigned Pixels from this area.
+Answers would only be assigned Pixels from this "eligible" area.
-Find the details in the [implementation](https://github.com/sekthor/qrquiz/blob/main/internal/domain/puzzle.go#L46).
+For more details, check out the [implementation](https://github.com/sekthor/qrquiz/blob/main/internal/domain/puzzle.go#L46).

 ![eligible-pixels](./eligible.png)

 ### The Problem: Fault tolerance of QR Codes

-Now as it turns out, QR Codes have fault tolerance built-in ("recovery level").
+Now as it turns out, QR Codes have fault tolerance built-in *("recovery level")*.
 This is so you can loose part of the QR code (print error, stains, or ripped corner), and still scan it.
 Even at the lowest recovery setting, you can still loose up to 7% percent of a QR code.

+Side note: That is why you can put your logo in the middle of a QR code and still have it scan correctly.
+Provided of course, you do not cover more pixels, than the recovery level of the QR allows you to "loose".

 This is kind of messing with my concept.
-I don't mind having a bit of a error tolerance in the quiz, but 7% of wrongly answered questions seemed too high.
+I don't mind having a bit of a error tolerance in the quiz, but 7% of incorrectly answered questions seemed too high.
 The simple solution I came up with:
-Just assign multiple pixels per answer instead of just one.
+Assign multiple pixels per answer instead of just one.
 In fact, now I assign almost every pixel, which is actually quite noticeable in the amount of rows stored in the database per quiz.

 ### Assigning Pixels